 Your emergency preparedness action plan should include escape procedures and routes.
 Simply put, you should plan an exit strategy if an emergency occurs.
 Naturally, your exit strategy must be accessible and safe for all of your employees.
 This means that you should plan for multiple emergency exit routes and backup aids.

 For example, if your exit strategy involves the use of stairs, you run the risk of some disabled employees being unable to get out of the building.
-To make this exit route more accessible, you can install a stair-descent device or evacuation chair.
+To make this exit route more accessible, you can install a stair-descent device or emergency evacuation chair.
 You can also make sure that the stairway width is large enough to accommodate the number of evacuating personnel.
 Pathways should be clear of any obstacles and well-lit.
 Exit doors should be clearly labeled.
 Moreover, your workers should be well-trained in how to assist the mobility impaired.

 Designated Waiting Areas